 - GITSUPPORT Must support git.
-We're not switching version control systems for CI. - UNDERSTANDABLE Must be understandable without too much effort to our developers so that they can use CI/CD productively. - SELFSERVE Must support self-serve CI, meaning we don't block people if they want CI for a new repo.
+We're not switching version control systems for CI. - UNDERSTANDABLE Must be understandable without too much effort to our developers so that they can use CI/CD productively.
+Acceptance critera: our developers can use CI productively, after given a short, 1-page tutorial on how to specify build instructions for their software.
+FIXME: This might not be very clear. - SELFSERVE Must support self-serve CI, meaning we don't block people if they want CI for a new repo.
 Due to PROTECTPRODUCTION, there will probably to be some human approval requirement for new projects, but as much as possible, people should be allowed to do their work without having to ask permission. - SELFSERVE2 Should allow the developers to define or declare at least parts of the pipeline jobs in the repository: what commands to run for building, testing, etc.